-If doctors suspect that the cause of dementia is an infection (such as neurosyphilis), an autoimmune disorder, or prion disease, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is done.
+If doctors suspect that the cause of dementia is an infection that affects the brain (such as neurosyphilis), an autoimmune disorder, or prion disease, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) is done.

-Computed tomography (CT) or magnetic resonance imaging (MRI) is done during the initial evaluation of dementia.
+Computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) is done during the initial evaluation of dementia.
 These imaging tests can identify abnormalities that can cause dementia (such as a brain tumor Overview of Brain Tumors A brain tumor can be a noncancerous (benign) or cancerous (malignant) growth in the brain.
 It may originate in the brain or have spread (metastasized) to the brain from another part of the body... read more , normal-pressure hydrocephalus Normal–Pressure Hydrocephalus Normal-pressure hydrocephalus consists of difficulty walking, urinary incontinence, and dementia due to an increase in the fluid that normally surrounds the brain.
 Usually, the main symptoms... read more , a subdural hematoma Subdural Hematomas Intracranial hematomas are accumulations of blood inside the skull, either within the brain or between the brain and the skull.
-Intracranial hematomas form when a head injury causes blood to... read more , and stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more ).
+Intracranial hematomas form when a head injury causes blood to... read more , and stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more ).

-Positron emission tomography (PET) or single-photon emission CT Single-photon emission computed tomography (SPECT) In radionuclide scanning, radionuclides are used to produce images.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (SPECT) is sometimes done to help doctors identify different types of dementia, such as Alzheimer disease, frontotemporal dementia, and dementia with Lewy bodies.
+Positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of medical imaging called radionuclide scanning.
+By detecting radiation after a radioactive material is administered, PET creates images that can... read more (PET) or single-photon emission CT Single-photon emission computed tomography (SPECT) Radionuclide scanning is a type of medical imaging that produces images by detecting radiation after a radioactive material is administered.
+During a radionuclide scan, a small amount of a radionuclide... read more (SPECT) is sometimes done to help doctors identify different types of dementia, such as Alzheimer disease, frontotemporal dementia, and dementia with Lewy bodies.
 These imaging tests use radioactive substances to produce images.